Dog Harness Chafing: Fit Checks That Stop Armpit Rub

 How to prevent chafing and fix common hot spots

-Chafing is rarely caused by tightness alone.
-It usually comes from repeated friction in a high-motion zone.
-Even a soft harness can rub if it twists, stays wet, traps grit, or sits too close to the elbows.
-That is why prevention means looking at both fit and condition.
+Dog harness chafing is rarely caused by tightness alone.
+It usually comes from repeated friction in a high-motion zone, especially where straps sit close to the armpits or buckles press into one small area.
+Even a soft harness can rub hair off if it twists, stays wet, traps grit, or keeps sliding back into the same contact point.
+That is why prevention means checking strap placement, movement, and fabric condition together.

 Cleaning and troubleshooting dog harness hot spots